Confidentiality of Tax Information

 In addition to a tax law requirement, an obligation of confidentiality may arise from broader laws or regulations that apply to all civil servants.
 These may be obligations contained in the country's constitution or obligations arising from international agreements, such as double taxation agreements.
 Obligations of confidentiality, as well as other aspects of a tax official's conduct and duties, may also be founded in codes of conduct issued to tax officials or to all civil servants.
 This may include an oath or affirmation of secrecy that tax officials make before assuming their duties, or it may form part of the employment contract offered by the tax administration.
 An Expert may be required to take an equivalent oath of conduct before participating in the TIWB audit assistance programme.

 In addition to the tax administration, other state institutions may be charged with monitoring how tax confidentiality is dealt with in practice.
 This could include supervision by Courts of accounts, internal audits, and investigations by anti-corruption agencies or tax police, and may have capacity to apply sanctions in cases of breach of tax confidentiality.
-The Expert should be made aware of all the legal provisions governing confidentiality and spelling out sanctions for breach as part of any signed confidentiality agreement/oath of secrecy.
+The Expert must be made aware by the Host Administration of all the legal provisions governing confidentiality and spelling out sanctions for breach as part of any signed confidentiality agreement/oath of secrecy.

 Tax law obligations to maintain confidentiality of tax information